-With the release of December comics orders from Diamond Comic Distributors — and our subsequent analysis of and estimates for December 2017 comics sales now posted — Comichron has drawn upon that information to project estimates for the Top Thousand Comics and the Top Thousand Graphic Novels for 2017.
+With the release of 2018 end-of-year comics orders from Diamond Comic Distributors, Comichron has drawn upon that information to project estimates for the Top Thousand Comics and the Top Thousand Graphic Novels for 2018.
 The tables are on the page just beneath the image links to individual months.

-Led by Marvel Legacy #1, the Top Thousand Comics
+Led by Action Comics #1000, the Top Thousand Comics

 Here are the totals for the Top Thousand Comics from the past few years.
 Diamond did not release figures for 2016, but we calculated minimum values for the Top Thousand based on known orders and reorders from that year: